bgregs514/vscode-tm1/README.md

 ![TI Editing](docs/tiEdit.png)

 # I want to contribute, how do I start?
 Awesome, let's get you setup with the basic tools and documentation.
+You can start by reading this project's [CONTRIBUTING](docs/CONTRIBUTING.md) page.

 This VS Code extension is written using [TypeScript](https://www.typescriptlang.org/docs/), which brings proper classes and strongly typed objects to the front-end space.
 While traditional JavaScript will run perfectly fine in this environment, please try to make use of the benefits TypeScript brings as much as possible.